jamespmernin/Ruby-Koans/README.md

 ![image](https://media.giphy.com/media/jqPFMngIElHz2/giphy.gif)

-This morning we will be working on the following:
+This exercise we will be working on the following:

 1. [Ruby Koans](http://rubykoans.com/)